TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

   }
 ```

-* Declare multiple different strategies for different errors rather than match all value of `States.ALL`.
-* Standard retry patterns provided, just declare what you want rather than writing code for it.
-* On the other hand, you're limited to what's provided.
+You can declare multiple different strategies for specific errors rather than matching all of them with the special case `States.ALL` value.
+Standard retry patterns are provided, just declare what you want rather than writing code for it.
+On the other hand, you're limited to what's provided.
 In Lambda durable functions you implement retry as code and have full flexibility to do what you like.

 # STEP Pricing

-Step functions
+The STEP pricing model is much simpler than Lambda Durable Functions.
+You pay for each transition made from one state to another during execution of your state machine.
+Each retry counts as an additional transition.
 * 4000 state transitions free per month
 * $25/M state transitions

-* Max input/output from a state 256KB
+ Like Durable Functions, the maximum input and output from a state is 256KB.

 # Durable Functions vs STEP